rolandjansky/athena/PhysicsAnalysis/ElectronPhotonID/ElectronPhotonShowerShapeFudgeTool/README.md

 # Readme

-This is a tool for the application of MC corrections to photon and electron auxiliary variables in the derivation of DxAODs: `ElectronPhotonVariableCorrectionToolWrapper` allowing to correct multiple variables of one photon or electron simultaneously using the `ElectronPhotonVariableCorrectionTool`.
+This is a tool for the application of MC corrections to photon and electron auxiliary variables in the derivation of DxAODs: `ElectronPhotonVariableCorrectionToolWrapper` allowing to correct multiple variables of one photon or electron simultaneously using the `ElectronPhotonVariableCorrectionBase` class.

 It lives in `/head/athena/PhysicsAnalysis/ElectronPhotonID/ElectronPhotonShowerShapeFudgeTool/`.

 This README first explains [how to use the `ElectronPhotonVariableCorrectionToolWrapper`](#how-to-use-the-tool-single-and-multiple-variable-correction-user-manual).
 In this section, everything you need in order to setup the tool for corrections and how to integrate it in your code is explained - i.e., everything needed from a user perspective.

-Second, the deeper mechanics of the both the `ElectronPhotonVariableCorrectionToolWrapper` and the `ElectronPhotonVariableCorrectionTool` are explained ([in this section](#how-to-change-and-adapt-the-tool-developer-manual)).
+Second, the deeper mechanics of the both the `ElectronPhotonVariableCorrectionToolWrapper` and the `ElectronPhotonVariableCorrectionBase` class are explained ([in this section](#how-to-change-and-adapt-the-tool-developer-manual)).
 This section is meant for developers / maintainers of the code, i.e. you only need to read it if you want to change the tool itself.

 If you have any questions or requests, please contact [Nils Gillwald](mailto:nils.gillwald@desy.de).